simonmichael/hledger/doc/SPEC-lots.md

 ## Gain postings

-A gain posting is a posting to an account of Gain type (a subtype of Revenue).
+A gain posting is a posting to an account of Gain type (a subtype of Revenue), declared explicitly with `type:G` (e.g. `account revenue:gains  ; type:G`).
+Gain type is not inferred from account names.
 We use this gain account to record capital gain and/or capital loss (depending on the amount sign).
 The special account type helps hledger identify these postings.